continuationlabs/hapchat/README.md

 * Introduce hapi
   * create project, normal setup, go over server options, refer people to reference
+  * create a deployment or something so it's immediately testable
   * this is psuedo boring - we need to move into ...
 * Routes
   * Introduce hapi routing